 Goldfish lice (Argulus trilineatus) are a member of the Copepod family, so are not actually lice at all but crustaceans.

-Fully grown they are 3-4mm round and translucent.
+Fully grown they are 3-7mm long and 2-4mm wide and translucent.
 This makes them quite hard to see as they fasten themselves flat against the body of their host.
 The female (shown) is slightly larger than the male.

 Signs of infestation are when fish are seen rubbing themselves vigorously against any available object in the pond or aquarium.
 This behavior often causes injury to scales and fins and is more dangerous to the fish than the lice themselves.

 Infested fish introduced into the pond or aquarium is an obvious source, but plants gathered from the wild that haven’t been sterilized are often the culprit.

 Lice only require one host to develop from the egg stage through to an egg-laying adult.

 The female can lay up to 2000 eggs in rows on hard surfaces in the aquarium or pond and are surrounded by a clear gelatinous material.
 This gelatinous material protects the eggs from predation and stops any water-borne treatments from reaching them, making it difficult to remove or kill them once they are laid.

 Water temperature governs the hatching time; below 10oC (50oF) hatching is delayed, and depending on species, at 15oC (59oF) the eggs hatch between 25-61 days.